Konstantin Kalinin

 • Security testing (is your data leak-proof under stress?)

-You should also test edge cases—like poor Wi-Fi, outdated devices, or simultaneous data edits from different roles—to mimic real clinical environments.
+You should also test edge cases, like poor Wi-Fi, outdated devices, simultaneous data edits from different roles, or partial sync failures, to mimic real clinical environments.

 Include clinical validation

-Finally, validation must involve real end users: physicians, nurses, billing admins.
-Their hands-on feedback during final testing rounds will highlight workflow friction points that automated tests can’t catch.
+Finally, validation must involve real end users: physicians, nurses, billing admins, and front-desk staff.
+Their hands-on feedback during final testing rounds will surface workflow friction points that automated tests can’t catch.

-Start with a controlled group—like a single department or clinic—before scaling across the organization.
-This lets you validate workflows, uncover edge cases, and make adjustments without overwhelming your staff or support team.
+Start with a controlled group like a single department or clinic, before scaling across the organization.
+This lets you validate workflows, uncover edge cases, make adjustments, and gather first-wave feedback without overwhelming your staff or support team.

 Once the pilot proves stable, you can extend rollout site-by-site or team-by-team, gathering real-time feedback at every stage.